 But mostly I was just shocked that this magazine exists.
 I mean really.
 An entire print publication for people who raise chickens as a hobby?
 That's what I call a niche.
 How does the publisher survive?

 More to the point, how can this magazine be successful when Dr. Dobb's looks like it might be pushing up daisies sometime before the World Series is over?
 Dr. Dobbs is arguably the most prestigious developer magazine in our industry, but it hasn't been looking any too healthy over the last year or so.

 - In very rough and round figures, there are 3 million

 software developers in the United States and 1% of them are subscribers to

+- I have no idea how many people raise poultry in their backyard, but I suspect my freshman chemistry class had more people.
 However many it is, I bet well over 50% of them are subscribers to the magazine shown above.